mergermarket/logspout-cloudwatchlogs/README.md

 The URL scheme should be set to "cloudwatchlogs" in order for the adapter to handle log messages.

+## Address

+The URL address is used to set the AWS region to use when connecting to CloudWatchLogs - e.g. "eu-west-1" or "us-east-1".

 ## Options

 ### Global options